cpro-iiit/cpro23-iiit.github.io/web/content/docs/course_material/labs/0/_index.md

 ## Questions
 ---
 ### Can I use my computer/editor for coding?
 Yes.
-You can access Autolab through the website (https://pingala.iiit.ac.in) as long as you are connected to the IIIT network directly or indirectly through VPN.
+You can access Autolab through the website (https://pingala.iiit.ac.in) if you are connected to the IIIT network directly or indirectly through VPN (https://vpn.iiit.ac.in/).

 Autolab command line could also be installed in Linux systems using directions provided at the links below:
 https://github.com/autolab/autolab-cli